Shiigu/quake1randomizer/README.md

 ## Modes

-### Biased Mode ("gamecfg" cvar is "0")
+### Biased Mode

-This is the default mode.
+This is the default Randomizer mode.
 Here, the game will try to be fair (keyword being 'try') to avoid spawning too many of the most powerful enemies.
 It can still accidentally spawn too many Shamblers or Vores, or simply not give you enough ammo for the weapons you have, but you can always restart...

 #### Monster replacement chances on Biased Mode